madprops/nextwatch/README.md

 Every dir is checked recursively for the existence of a video file.

 If a dir doesn't contain a video file it is not shown.

+## Arguments

+You can override the `path` config by sending a path as the argument:

+`nextwatch "/path/to/some/videos"`